 Preparing the next generation of leaders remains a key constituent for the Commission.
 The MCSW’s internship program aims to encourage young women and men from various backgrounds to become more involved in understanding and addressing women’s issues.
 We welcome undergraduate, graduate, and post-graduate students and offer different positions so that we can collaboratively work to achieve our goals and meet the needs of women state-wide.

-Program and Planning Intern
+Program and Planning Intern (Reports to Program and Research Director)

 - Updating and/or creating media lists, and obtaining media coverage for Commission events

-- Contributing to website design
+- Contributing to website design and graphic design

 How to Apply